 Our engagement strategy with other partners in the value chain (not including direct suppliers) involves seeking out unique opportunities to work with those that can have an impact on our sustainability goals or our business, and those that can benefit from partnership with our company.
-In 2017, Marina Bay Sands Singapore partnered with the World Wide Fund for Nature (WWF) to improve the sustainability practices of fish farms in Malaysia through the Aquaculture Improvement Project (AIP).
+In 2017, Marina Bay Sands Singapore partnered with the World Wide Fund for Nature (WWF) to improve the sustainability practices of fish farms in Malaysia through Aquaculture Improvement Projects (AIPs).
 As a large purchaser of seafood, we saw this value-chain partnership as an opportunity to improve the livelihoods of fishing communities, foster environmental stewardship, and protect our oceans.
-This partnerships encourages and incentivizes fish farmers to take on water stewardship and water quality monitoring through sustainable farming practices.
+This partnership encourages and incentivizes fish farmers to take on water stewardship and water quality monitoring through sustainable farming practices.
 Success of the partnership is measured through our sustainable seafood goals including the goal of procuring 50% of annual seafood spend from responsible sources by 2020.
-One of the primary roles of the AIP is to reduce the impacts of aquaculture practices such as water quality monitoring and precision feeding in order to advance through the program.
+One of the primary roles of the AIP is to reduce the impacts of aquaculture practices that can arise from poor water usage practices, inefficient feeding, and other water-related issues.
+The program requires farms to implement sustainable farming practices such as water quality monitoring and precision feeding in order to advance through the program.
 We approach and prioritize other value-chain partnerships similarly, by adapting strategies where the social, environmental, and economic benefits extend beyond our business into the community or value chain.
 We look at whether the organization's mission is aligned with our corporate sustainability strategy, the direction and capability of the organization, and whether the organization can help us address key environmental issues.